Songs by Senescence

 - Ode to the Lost Warriors (5:15) MP3

 This is probably the worst song of my album.
 I was trying to create a mystical power metal song, but I think I got carried away in my experiments.
 Maybe I tried to be too original.
-Considering that there are actually some nice melodies and riffs in it, I should try to make a new version.
+Considering that there are actually some nice melodies and riffs in it, I could try to make a new version at some point.

 - The Legend of Hrothgar (7:42) MP3